fenago/learn-java-12-programming/lab_guide/Lab_7.md

 [javax] packages, but also [jdk], [com.sun], [org.xml], and some other packages too.
 These extra packages are primarily used by the tools or other specialized applications.
-In our book, we will concentrate mostly on the mainstream Java programming and talk only about the [java] and [javax] packages.
+In our course, we will concentrate mostly on the mainstream Java programming and talk only about the [java] and [javax] packages.

 java.lang